chaofengqing/chao_lab/content/resources/presentation/index.md

 ### Results Interpretation

 - Highlight important results using red boxes in tables
-- Discuss low coverage and break down among left-out observations
-- Analyze systematic bias - from process model or data model?
-- Explain why coverage percentages updated/results improved
-- Ensure y-axis shows complete data ranges
 - Explain what grey series represents (testing data)

 ## Specific Terms Needed

-### Visual Specifics

-- South Africa example: discuss predictions for VR data vs survey data
-- Explain how states/countries are ordered in displays

 ### Structural Improvements

-- Use bullet points instead of dense paragraphs
+- Use bullet points in short terms instead of long sentences
-- Some slides can be merged
 - Table of contents is not always necessary
+  - This is especially so when you give a flash presentation
-- Make overview slides clear they are overviews - details to follow
+- In the overview slide, mention that they are overviews - details to follow in later slides
-- Keep table captions concise

 ## Contributors of this page